hkirk/ST2ITS2_Material/slide_server/slides/Week 9/collection.md

                 new Dictionary<Word, Meaning>();
 	public Nudansk() {
 		words.Add(new Word("Kilde"), new Meaning("..."));
-		words[new Word("Kilde")] = new Meaning("...");
+        //TODO: words.Add(new Word("Kilde"), new Meaning("..")); // Fails with excetion - since key is already added.
+Next updates value words[new Word("Kilde")] = new Meaning("...");
 	}
     public Meaning GetMeaning(string word) {